 The following diagram shows the

-for a data signal and for a control signal.
+off states for a data signal and for a control

 Most serial port devices support full-duplex communication meaning that they can send and receive data at the same time.
 Therefore, separate pins are used for transmitting and receiving data.
 For these devices, the TD, RD, and GND pins are used.
 However, some types of serial port devices support only one-way or half-duplex communications.
 For these devices, only the TD and GND pins are used.
 This guide assumes that a full-duplex serial port is connected to your device.